codezilla2018/NoteZilla/README.md

 ### Chashika Weerathunga | [chashikajw](https://github.com/chashikajw) | University of Colombo School of Computing

 Hi, I am 3rd year Computer Science undergraduate at UCSC.
-I have participated several kind of hackathons in my uni life, but CodeZilla is my first open source project development hackathon.
+I have participated several kinds of hackathons in my uni life, but CodeZilla is my first open source project development hackathon.
 Hackathon was great and everyone has done a good job here.
 I m really happy to participate this kind of hackthon and I could learn new things while contributing to the project.
 Mozilla Campus Club UWU is doing a good work here and keep it up!